Santalum album: Uses and production

 S. album has been the primary source of sandalwood and the derived oil.
 These often hold an important place in the societies of their naturalised distribution range.
 The central part of the tree, the heartwood, is the only part of the tree that is used for its fragrance.
-It is yellow-brown in color, hard with an oily texture and due to its durability, is a preferred material for carving.
+It is yellow-brown in colour, hard with an oily texture and due to its durability, is a preferred material for carving.
 The outer part of the tree, the sapwood, is unscented.
-The sapwood is white or yellow in color and is used to make turnery items.
+The sapwood is white or yellow in colour and is used to make turnery items.
 The high value of sandalwood has led to attempts at cultivation, this has increased the distribution range of the plant.
-It was valued in construction, since it was considered rotproof.
+It was valued in construction, since it was considered rot-proof.

-The first extraction of its essential oil occurred in Mysore, India in 1917.
+The first extraction of its essential oil occurred in Mysore, India, in 1917.
 For many years, the oils were extracted in the perfumeries at Grasse, France.
-Production is now controlled by the Indian state, and demand exceeds supply.
+Production and trade in India are governed by state-specific regulations, while privately established plantations have expanded following regulatory reforms introduced since the early 2000s.

 The ISO standard for the accepted characteristics of this essential oil is ISO 3518:2002.
 HPTLC and GC, GC-MS based methods are used for qualitative and quantitative analyses of the volatile essential oil constituents.

 White sandalwood has a high santalol content, at about 90%, compared with the other main source of the oil, the cheaper Santalum spicatum (Australian sandalwood), at around 39%, and India used to dominate production of sandalwood oil world-wide, but the industry has been in decline in the 21st century.
 Another source is Santalum austrocaledonicum from New Caledonia.
 Sandalwood is used in the production of the perfume Samsara by Guerlain (1989).

 The long maturation period and difficulty in cultivation have restricted extensive planting.
 Harvest of the tree involves several curing and processing stages, also adding to the commercial value.
 The wood and oil are in high demand and are an important trade item in three main regions: